 - 6 disables crash recovery at startup (severe corruption ignored)

-The tool Stellar Repair for MySQL 7 (released March 2026, $299) offers offline forensic analysis of .ibd files that complements innodb_force_recovery for cases where the server no longer starts at all.
-Measured yield: 78-86% of recoverable rows on corrupted .ibd files with intact page header.
+The tool Stellar Repair for MySQL 7 (released March 2026, $299) does offline forensic analysis of .ibd files.
+It backs up innodb_force_recovery for cases where the server no longer starts at all.
+It gets back a large share of rows on corrupted .ibd files when the page header is intact.

 PostgreSQL: pg_resetwal, point-in-time recovery, and standby

-PostgreSQL 16.x released September 2023 stores its data in a data/base/<dbOID>/ tree with one file per table identified by OID.
-Write-Ahead Logs (WAL) in pg_wal/ trace each modification before commit and enable point-in-time recovery (PITR).
-Regular checkpoint empties old WALs and synchronizes data files.
+PostgreSQL 16.x released September 2023 stores its data in a data/base/<dbOID>/ tree, with one file per table named by OID.
+Write-Ahead Logs (WAL) in pg_wal/ track each change before commit and enable point-in-time recovery (PITR).
+A regular checkpoint empties old WALs and syncs data files.

 PostgreSQL corruption takes three main forms.
-First scenario: crash during write that leaves an incomplete WAL.
-At restart, PostgreSQL replays the WAL and finds a consistent state.
-No manual intervention needed in 92% of cases per PostgreSQL Global Development Group statistics published March 2026.
+First scenario: a crash during a write that leaves an incomplete WAL.
+At restart, PostgreSQL replays the WAL and finds a clean state.
+In most cases you do not need to act by hand - PostgreSQL's automatic WAL replay handles it.

-Second scenario: corruption of a table page identified by message PANIC: corrupted item pointer.
-The procedure requires zero_damaged_pages = on in postgresql.conf at startup, which marks corrupted pages as empty rather than aborting.
-Data on these pages is lost — the option only allows starting to export the rest.
+Second scenario: corruption of a table page, shown by the message PANIC: corrupted item pointer.
+Set zero_damaged_pages = on in postgresql.conf at startup.
+This marks corrupted pages as empty rather than stopping.
+Data on these pages is lost - the option only lets you start up to export the rest.

-Third scenario: inability to start even with zero_damaged_pages.
-This is the case where pg_resetwal intervenes. postgresql.org documentation insists: pg_resetwal is a last-resort operation that may cause loss of non-checkpoint data and inconsistencies.
-Execute on a COPY of the data directory, never on production.
+Third scenario: the server cannot start even with zero_damaged_pages.
+This is where pg_resetwal comes in.
+The postgresql.org docs are clear: pg_resetwal is a last-resort step.
+It may cause loss of non-checkpoint data and broken state.
+Run it on a COPY of the data directory, never on production.

 MongoDB WiredTiger: --repair, replica set, and collection dumping

-MongoDB 7.0 released August 2023 exclusively uses the WiredTiger storage engine (the old MMAPv1 engine was removed since MongoDB 4.2).
-Collections are stored in .wt files per collection, with a separate WiredTiger journal for durability.
-Replica sets duplicate data on at least 3 nodes with an oplog for synchronization.
+MongoDB 7.0 released August 2023 uses only the WiredTiger storage engine.
+The old MMAPv1 engine was removed since MongoDB 4.2.
+Collections are stored in .wt files, one per collection, with a separate WiredTiger journal for durability.
+Replica sets copy data on at least 3 nodes, with an oplog to keep them in sync.

-WiredTiger corruption typically manifests as a mongod startup crash with message WT_PANIC: WiredTiger library panic or Detected unclean shutdown - this should only occur if the storage volume was corrupted.
-The --repair procedure executes three operations: verification of each WiredTiger page, index rebuild, and purge of corrupted documents.
+WiredTiger corruption usually shows up as a mongod startup crash.
+The message reads WT_PANIC: WiredTiger library panic or Detected unclean shutdown - this should only occur if the storage volume was corrupted.
+The --repair step runs three jobs: it checks each WiredTiger page, rebuilds indexes, and purges corrupted documents.

 mongod --repair --dbpath /var/lib/mongodb

-This procedure can take from 20 minutes for a 50 GB base to several hours for a multi-TB base.
-The MongoDB Manual Repair documentation states that --repair can permanently delete documents — the full dbpath copy is non-negotiable before launch.
+This step can take from 20 minutes for a 50 GB base to several hours for a multi-TB base.
+The MongoDB Manual Repair docs state that --repair can permanently delete documents.
+So the full dbpath copy is a must before launch.

-For replica sets, the strategy changes radically.
-The corrupted primary must be removed from the set (rs.remove("primary:27017")), a healthy secondary promoted (rs.stepDown() on the problematic primary forces election), then the corrupted node rebuilt via initial sync.
-This approach avoids any --repair recourse and preserves ACID transactional consistency of the replica set.
+For replica sets, the plan changes a lot.
+First, remove the corrupted primary from the set (rs.remove("primary:27017")).
+Then promote a healthy secondary; rs.stepDown() on the bad primary forces an election.
+Last, rebuild the corrupted node via initial sync.
+This way avoids --repair and keeps the ACID transactional state of the replica set.

 Third-party tool comparison for corrupted databases

-When native tools (innodb_force_recovery, pg_resetwal, --repair) do not suffice, several specialized third-party tools intervene.
-Here are the four main ones tested in 2026 on equivalent corrupted databases.
+When native tools (innodb_force_recovery, pg_resetwal, --repair) are not enough, several third-party tools step in.
+Here are the four main ones.

 |---|---|---|---|---|

-For PostgreSQL, no paid third-party tool equals native tools (pg_resetwal, pg_filedump, pg_dirtyread).
-Seasoned PostgreSQL administrators work exclusively with these tools + a robust streaming replication strategy.
+For PostgreSQL, no paid third-party tool matches the native tools (pg_resetwal, pg_filedump, pg_dirtyread).
+Skilled PostgreSQL admins work only with these tools plus a solid streaming replication plan.

 Professional lab: orientation thresholds and 2026 costs

-Four situations mandate orientation to a specialized database lab rather than internal attempt.
+Four cases call for a specialized database lab rather than a do-it-yourself try.
 First: Transparent Data Encryption (TDE) MS SQL Server with lost OEM keys.
-Second: Oracle Database with corrupted ASM, requiring certified Oracle DBA skills.
-Third: Cassandra or ScyllaDB multi-region cluster with Merkle tree corruption.
-Fourth: failed physical volume preventing software cloning of the data directory — orient to hardware lab for SSD/HDD/NVMe recovery before any DBMS procedure.
+Second: Oracle Database with corrupted ASM, which needs a certified Oracle DBA.
+Third: a Cassandra or ScyllaDB multi-region cluster with Merkle tree corruption.
+Fourth: a failed physical volume that blocks software cloning of the data directory.
+In that last case, send it to a hardware lab for SSD/HDD/NVMe recovery before any DBMS step.

 - MySQL or PostgreSQL consumer / SMB: 1,200 to 3,500 € (flat-rate diagnosis + recovery + restoration)